 Disclaim all fellowship with those who will not have fellowship with your Lord.
 Be not angry; do not denounce with bitterness; just "shake off the dust of your feet," and go elsewhere.
 Don't depart to rail at the people in private; but let them know that you quit them because they refuse your message.
 Do this openly, and in the most solemn and instructive manner, hoping that your departing act may be remembered.
 It is to be feared that we treat rejectors of Christ in a sadly biding manner, and do not hold up their rejection of our King to the detestation it deserves.
 We ought to let impenitent sinners know that we consider them out of our fellowship.
 If they will not hear, we must make them see that we disown them, and count them to be unclean, because they refuse Christ Jesus.
-How little of this is done by the smooth-tongued preachers of those who preach to them.
+How little of this is done by the smooth-tongued preachers of today!
+Men may refuse their gospel, and still be the bosom friends of those who preach to them.
 Yea, they try even from the pulpit to cheer them in their impenitence by the dream of a "larger hope."